coldbox-modules/logstash/readme.md

 Since this module utilizes other module dependencies, which are designed to work within the Coldbox framework, it may only be used within the context of a Coldbox application.
 By just installing the module, the following things will happen automatically for you:

-* A Logstash LogBox appender we registered to capture all messages of FATAL or ERROR severity
+* A Logstash LogBox appender will be registered to capture all messages of FATAL or ERROR severity
 * An `onException` interceptor will be registered to log all errors that ColdBox sees.

 ## Configuration

-The `cbElasticsearch` module is bundled in the installation of this module so, if you are utilizing a direct connection ( see below ), you will need to first add a configuration to your `config/Coldbox.cfc` for your elasticsearch connection.
-Instructions to configure this module may be found [here](https://cbelasticsearch.ortusbooks.com/configuration).
+The `cbElasticsearch` module is bundled in the installation of this module so, if you are utilizing a [direct connection](#transmission-modes), you will need to first configure the Elasticsearch connection in `config/Coldbox.cfc`.
+See [cbElasticsearch configuration](https://cbelasticsearch.ortusbooks.com/configuration).

 The default configuration structure for the module looks like this.
 Note that environment variables or java properties may be provided to configure the module with adding any additional code to your `config/Coldbox.cfc` file: